 In a recent Facebook comment, an Oñate supporter asked “What do we call this group of awesome culture protectors now?”
 Whatever name they choose to go by, I think “hispano white nationalist” best describes their attitudes and objectives.
 In fact, this is the term I will be using from here on.

 Sound like hyperbole?
 Consider a few other comments made by members of their group:

 Clearly these are people who cannot be reasoned with.
-Their contempt for Indigenous people is rivaled only by their sad devotion to a racist fantasy in which white hispanos from New Mexico are “native people living in their homeland.”
-The twisted ideals of hispano white nationalism have no place in our state.
+Their contempt for Indigenous people is rivaled only by their sad devotion to a racist fantasy in which hispanos are “pure-Spaniards who speak an ancient form of the Spanish language.”
+Neither of which are factual statements.
+These twisted ideals only serve to feed a legacy of white supremacy, and have no place in our state.

 Time will tell if the Española fiestas can survive under a non-profit, but one thing is certain: New Mexico’s Indigenous people will not sit silent while white supremacy is flaunted in our faces under the guise of “celebrating culture.”

 Fuck Juan de Oñate.